 The Dallas County Republican Party will review your application and contact you to conduct a short interview.
-If accepted, once your application is verified, the Dallas County Republican Party will submit your name for the position by presenting it to the Dallas County Commissioners Court for formal appointment.
-Once appointed, your services as an Election Judge will be contracted with Dallas County Elections Department.
-You will be offered several dates and times for the required training at the Dallas County Elections Department located at 1520 Round Table, Dallas, TX 75247.
-When you arrive for training, you will provide your Texas Driver License to confirm your identity and your Social Security Number so that you can be added to their payroll system.
-They will also help you with the remaining paperwork for your appointment.
-They will then provide your training on elections procedures and the use of the election equipment.
-Please be advised that there will be additional training by DCRP, but does not replace the requirement by the Dallas County Elections Department to attend their training.
+If accepted, once your application is verified, the Dallas County Republican Party will submit your name for the position by presenting it to the Dallas County Elections Department Court for training.
+Training is held at the Dallas County Elections Department located at 1520 Round Table, Dallas, TX 75247.
+When you arrive for training, you will provide your Texas Driver License to confirm your identity.
+They will then provide your training on election procedures and the use of the election equipment.
+Please be advised that there will be additional training by the Dallas County Republican Party, but does not replace the requirement by the Dallas County Elections Department to attend their training.

 Election Judges must be registered voters in Dallas County but don't have to be residents in the precinct of their Voting Center.
-Dallas County now provides county-wide voting wherein any Dallas County voter can vote in any Dallas County Voting Center.
+Dallas County Commissioners Court now requires county-wide voting where any Dallas County voter can vote in any Dallas County Voting Center across the county.